 - Flooded – A traditional lead-acid battery with submerged plates in an electrolyte solution.

 - Gel – The electrolyte is a gel and the battery is sealed to prevent evaporation.

 - Absorbed glass mat (AGM) – AGM batteries contain a material similar to fiberglass to hold the electrolyte in place.

 When it comes to price, NEVs cost less than most traditional cars do, and they are less expensive to operate.
 Depending on the cost of electricity, you will pay $0.01 to $0.03 for every mile the NEV travels.
 Additionally, federal and state tax credits may be available to offset the costs.

 The Great NEV Boom

 As expected, annual sales of NEVs are also increasing.
-In 2012, more than 40,000 new NEVs were sold around the world.
-About 18,000 were sold in the U.S. In 2017, worldwide sales are expected to jump to 55,000, and U.S. sales will top 25,000.
-The annual growth rate of NEVs is 6.6 percent, and this is double that of light-duty vehicles, which are mostly being replaced by their electric counterparts.
+In 2012, more than 40,000 new NEVs sold around the world.
+About 18,000 sold in the U.S. In 2017, worldwide sales will jump to 55,000, and U.S. sales will top 25,000.
+The annual growth rate of NEVs is 6.6 per cent, which is double that of light-duty vehicles.

 NEV use is not only growing in the consumer sector but also in the commercial, industrial and military sectors.
 Companies with large buildings or warehouses employ them to transport executives, VIPs and workers from one end to the other.
 In 2009, the U.S. Army announced that it would be leasing 4,000 NEVs to carry personnel throughout Army bases, for security patrols and deliveries.